UNINETTSigma2/documentation/files_storage/clusters.md

 `$SCRATCH` available in the job.  `$SCRATCH` is only accessible by the user running the job.

-On Saga there are two scratch areas (see also below).
+On Fram and Saga there are two scratch areas (see also below).

 The area is meant as a temporary scratch area during job execution.